Nathan-Butler7/azure-network-protocols/README.md

 6. Observe DNS Traffic

-- Back in Wireshark, start a packet capture up and filter for DNS traffic only in the display filter.
+- Back in Wireshark, start a packet capture and filter for DNS traffic only in the display filter.
 - You can also filter for "udp.port == 53 || tcp.port == 53"

 ![image](https://github.com/user-attachments/assets/5a9998da-8a24-4af9-a306-22d8ae6dfd3b)

 - On Powershell type up "nslookup disney.com".
-- The Windows computer will reach out to the DNS and this command asks the DNS server for the IP address linked to a domain name and can also show the DNS records associated with that domain.
+- The Windows computer will reach out to the DNS and this command asks the DNS server for the IP address linked to a domain name and may show the DNS records associated with that domain.

 ![image](https://github.com/user-attachments/assets/cc666e8d-084c-441d-a4d7-833d89b7d2dd)

-- Observe the DNS traffic in Wirehsark.
-You can see we captured the communcation between the VM (10.0.0.4) and the DNS Server (168.63.129.16).
-Our VM asked the DNS server for the IP address of disney.com, after same failed responses from the DNS server (indicated by the "No such same") it eventually found the correct A record for disney.com and returned the IP 130.211.198.204 to us.
+- Observe the DNS traffic in Wireshark.
+You can see the communication is captured between the VM (10.0.0.4) and the DNS Server (168.63.129.16).
+- Our VM asked the DNS server for the IP address of disney.com, after some initial failed responses from the DNS server (indicated by the "No such same"), it eventually found the correct A record for disney.com and returned the IP 130.211.198.204 to us.
-- Finished packet capture for dns.
+- Finished packet capture for DNS.

 ![image](https://github.com/user-attachments/assets/83650ded-e652-4a3a-980d-1a1956e616ec)